Besix2/RTK_GPS/README.md

 # RTK_GPS
-A RTK GPS sensor Board for drones
+A RTK GPS sensor Board for drones based around the Quectel LC29H Chip.
+It should offer accuracy of up to 5cm.
+It needs a Basestation or (depending on your country) position correcting GPS data that is send to the esp32.

 <img width="1049" height="537" alt="grafik" src="https://github.com/user-attachments/assets/929d70f7-54ae-4459-8fa3-e274b161e9d6" />